wpfoodmanager/wp-food-manager/readme.txt

 The manual installation method involves downloading the plugin and uploading it to your web server via your favorite FTP application.

-* Download the plugin file to your computer and unzip it
+* Download the plugin file to your computer and unzip it.

 * Using an FTP program, or your hosting control panel, upload the unzipped plugin folder to your WordPress installation's `wp-content/plugins/` directory.